HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 The health helper doubles as an ops checklist: automate it in smoke tests so regressions surface before operators notice backlog on dashboards.

+## Configuration Knobs

+`TradingManager` lets operators tune monitoring without patching internal helpers.
+Supply a custom `throughput_monitor` or `throughput_window` to adjust the rolling window used by the `ThroughputMonitor`.
+Similarly, pass either a pre-built `backlog_tracker` or the `backlog_threshold_ms`/`backlog_window` overrides to calibrate the lag posture.
+Reusing a shared `ResourceUsageMonitor` instance is also supported via the `resource_monitor` parameter when several managers run inside the same process.

 ### Scoped throttles for hot strategies

 `TradeThrottle` now supports *scoped* rate limits via the `scope_fields`